lovingmytummy/lovingmytummy.github.io/content/en/recipe/cauliflower_pizza_crust/index.md

 side_image: ./images/aigen.jpeg
 ---

-This recipe is similar to [**Cauliflower pizza crust**]({{< relref "recipe/cauliflower_pizza_crust" >}}).
+This recipe is similar to [**Broccoli pizza crust**]({{< relref "recipe/broccoli_pizza_crust" >}}).

 1. **Preheat the oven:**
 Set the oven to 220°C (425°F).
 Line a baking sheet with parchment paper or lightly grease it with oil.

-1. **Prepare the broccoli:**
+1. **Prepare the cauliflower:**
-Steam the chopped broccoli (including stems if using) until tender.
-Pulse it in a food processor until finely grated.
-Transfer the grated broccoli to a cheesecloth or clean kitchen towel and squeeze out as much water as possible to ensure a dry mixture.
+Pulse the cauliflower in a food processor until finely grated.
+Transfer the grated cauliflower to a cheesecloth or clean kitchen towel and squeeze out as much water as possible to ensure a dry mixture.

 1. **Make the dough:**
-In a bowl, mix the grated broccoli, egg, 2 tbsp mozzarella cheese, Parmesan cheese, Italian seasoning, garlic powder, salt, and pepper.
+In a bowl, mix the grated cauliflower, egg, 2 tbsp mozzarella cheese, Parmesan cheese, Italian seasoning, garlic powder, salt, and pepper.
 Combine thoroughly until a dough-like consistency forms.

 1. **Shape the crust:**
-Place the broccoli mixture onto the prepared baking sheet.
+Place the cauliflower mixture onto the prepared baking sheet.
 Shape it into a round pizza crust about 1.25 cm thick.

 1. **Bake the crust:**
 Bake in the preheated oven for 10-12 minutes or until golden brown.